 Yoshiko was named a “2010 Distinguished Craft Educator – Master of Medium” by the James Renwick Alliance.
-Twice in her career she was awarded the Japan Foundation Fellowship (1979 & 1996) wherein the first research yielded the definitive publication, Shibori: The Inventive Art of Japanese Shaped Resist Dyeing (fourteenth printing, 2008), and led to her second shibori publication, Memory on Cloth: shibori now (fifth printing, 2008).
-Additional grants include: the Indo-US Sub commission for Education and Culture (1983) affiliated with the National Institute of Design, Ahmedabad; the former Matsushita International Foundation (now Konosuke Matsushita Memorial Foundation) (1998) for replication of Pre-Columbian shibori/amarras textiles; and the Renwick Fellowship (1992) at the Smithsonian Institution.
+Twice in her career she was awarded the prestigious Japan Foundation Fellowship (1979 & 1997) wherein the first research yielded the definitive publication, Shibori: The Inventive Art of Japanese Shaped Resist Dyeing (seventeenth printing, 2014), and led to her second shibori publication, Memory on Cloth: shibori now (seventh printing, 2014).
+Additional grants include: the Indo-US Sub commission for Education and Culture (1983) affiliated with the National Institute of Design, Ahmedabad; the former Matsushita International Foundation (now Konosuke Matsushita Memorial Foundation) (1998) for replication of Pre-Columbian shibori/amarras textiles; and the James Renwick Fellowship (1992) at the Smithsonian Institution.

 Past appointments include: “The Kimono Inspiration: Art and Art to Wear in America,” The Textile Museum, Washington, D.C.; “El Arte de Teñir con Amarras,” Museo Nacional de Bellas Artes, Santiago, Chile; “Japanese Design: A Survey since the 1950s,” Philadelphia Museum of Art; several shibori and bandhani exhibitions at the National Institute of Design, India; “Shibori: Tradition and Innovation – East to West” and “Ragged Beauty: Repair and Reuse, Past and Present,” Museum of Craft and Folk Art, San Francisco.